 The map was compiled from the papers of, and featured in the voyage atlas of, La Perouse, France’s most famous explorer to the late-eighteenth century.
 When this map was published, Le Perouse had been dead for nearly a decade, his ships and crew mysteriously lost in the Pacific.

-The map highlights La Perouse's Voyage from France, around Cape Horn, then to Hawaii and the NW Coast of America, south to Oregon, San Francisco and Monterey, then across the Pacific Ocean to Canton, through the Philippines to the Sea of Japan and the Northern Japanese Islands, then to Kamchatka.
-From Kamchatka, La Perouse proceeded to the South Pacific and finally to Port Jackson and Botany Bay, where he met his untimely death.
+The map highlights La Perouse's voyage with a track that crisscrosses the oceans.
+It proceeds from France, around Cape Horn, then to Hawai’i and the Northwest Coast of America, south to Oregon, San Francisco, and Monterey, then across the Pacific Ocean to Canton.
+He then traveled through the Philippines to the Sea of Japan and the northern Japanese islands and to Kamchatka.
+From Kamchatka, La Perouse proceeded to the South Pacific and finally to Port Jackson and Botany Bay.
+Shortly thereafter he met his untimely death.

-The map displays the most up to date cartography, especially along the NW Coast of America, NE Coast of Asia, Australia, New Zealand and the Pacific.
-La Perouse's voyage is perhaps second only to the Voyages of James Cook in their impact on cartographic knowledge and discoveries in the Pacific Ocean in the second half of the 18th Century.
+The map has benefited from the voyage of La Perouse, who sent journals and charts back to France several times during his journey.
+His observations resulted in refined charting of the Pacific Northwest, Northeast Asia, Australia, and the western Pacific islands.
+La Perouse's voyage was second only to the voyages of James Cook in their impact on cartographic knowledge and discoveries in the Pacific Ocean in the second half of the eighteenth century.